tinySSB/tiny-ssb-spec/README.md

 - The `msg_id` is 20 bytes long
 - The `sequence` value is encoded in big-endian network order inside 4 bytes
-- For the first message in a feed (`sequence` = 1), the `prev_message_id` is the first 20 bytes of the feed ID
+- For the first message in a feed (`sequence` = 1), the `prev_message_id` is the first 20 bytes of the feed ID and acts as a self-signed root certificate
 - `message_type` is described in section 2.5.2

 ### 2.5 Main-Chain Packet Format